 The COVID-19 pandemic continues to disrupt global health and the economy in 2022.
 While widespread vaccination programs and government policies were enacted in response to the pandemic, the Canadian construction industry continued to face volatility.
-With the identification and global transmission of new COVID-19 variants late in 2021, many regions in Canada experienced a resurgence of daily cases and reintroduced additional preventative safety measures that remained in place for most of the first quarter of 2022, with gradual easing of restrictions beginning only recently.
+With the identification and global transmission of new COVID-19 variants in late 2021, many regions in Canada experienced a resurgence of daily cases and reintroduced additional preventative safety measures that remained in place for most of the first quarter of 2022.
+Gradual easing of restrictions commenced early in the second quarter of 2022, with most restrictions removed prior to the end of the quarter.

 The highly contagious Omicron variant impacted some project sites in the first quarter, with the Company experiencing increased absenteeism, project schedule impacts and intermittent supply chain challenges.
+In the second quarter, project sites were impacted to a lesser extent.
 Throughout the pandemic, the Company has mitigated major disruption through a continued approach to robust health and safety measures that meet or exceed guidance from applicable public health authorities.

-Throughout the pandemic, Bird's employees have remained dedicated to safely and effectively delivering on project commitments.
+Bird's employees remain dedicated to safely and effectively delivering on project commitments.
 Their ability to navigate through fluctuating situations is both recognized and appreciated by the Company, its executives, and Directors.